Fever in Infants and Children: A Merck Manual of Patient Symptoms podcast

 Fever plays an integral role in fighting infection and, although it may be uncomfortable, does not necessitate treatment in an otherwise healthy child.
 Some studies even indicate that lowering the temperature can prolong some illnesses.
 However, fever increases the metabolic rate and the demands on the cardiopulmonary system.
 Therefore, fever can be detrimental to children with pulmonary or cardiac compromise or neurologic impairment.
 It can also be the catalyst for febrile seizures, a typically benign childhood condition (see Febrile Seizures).

-Causes of fever (see see Some Common Causes of Fever in Children) differ based on whether the fever is acute (≤ 14 days ), acute recurrent or periodic (episodic fever separated by afebrile periods), or chronic (> 14 days), which is more commonly referred to as fever of unknown origin (FUO).
+Causes of fever (see Table 6: Some Common Causes of Fever in Children) differ based on whether the fever is acute (≤ 14 days ), acute recurrent or periodic (episodic fever separated by afebrile periods), or chronic (> 14 days), which is more commonly referred to as fever of unknown origin (FUO).
 Response to antipyretics and height of the temperature have no direct relationship to the etiology or its seriousness.

 Most acute fevers in infants and young children are caused by infection.
 The most common are